 According to studies, transmembrane proteins (ones that stretch from one side of the phospholipid bilayer to the other) consists of between 20 and 25 amino acids arranged as membrane-spanning domains (α helices or multiple β strands) that range in length from 4 to a few hundred residues long.

 Proteins remain anchored to the membrane.
-Therefore, this is different in comparison to integral proteins that are anchored to a single leaflet/layer of the membrane (they do not extend deep into the bilayer of the membrane) through covalently bound fatty acids.
+Therefore, this is different in comparison to integral proteins that are anchored to a single leaflet/layer of the membrane (not extending deep into the bilayer of the membrane) through covalently bound fatty acids.

 * Non-polar interactions, as well as the external and internal force, ensure that integral proteins remain in place.